maxmarcon/live_select/README.md

 ## Styling

-For now, `LiveSelect` requires [DaisyUI](https://daisyui.com/) to be included as tailwind plugin to be styled correctly.
+`LiveSelect` supports 2 styling options: styling with [daisyUI](https://daisyui.com/) or custom styling.
+The choice of styling is controlled using the `style` option in `LiveSelect.render/3`.

-If you are already using Tailwind, installing DaisyUI is as simple as [adding an additional plugin](https://daisyui.com/docs/install/) to your `tailwind.config.js`
+If you want to use daisyUI styles, you'll have to install daisyUI.
+This is as simple as [adding an additional plugin](https://daisyui.com/docs/install/) to your `tailwind.config.js`

-In order for tailwind to see the classes used by `LiveSelect`, add the following line to the content section in your `tailwind.config.js`:
+Moreover, in order for tailwind to see the daisyUI classes used by `LiveSelect`, add the following line to the content section in your `tailwind.config.js`:

 ```
 module.exports = {